 Sun, Sea and Sand

 The Lecrín Valley is peppered with the remains of ancient Moorish castles and towers, bridges, old olive and flour mills as well as churches, hermitages and mansion houses.
-Many of these monuments are almost lost deep in the counryside, making for a very pleasant journey of discovery to reach them.
-All the eighteen Lecrín Valley villages have an interesting landmark, be it an old washhouse such as the one in Melegís, a mill, Molino Las Laerillas, a tower, a bridge or a blasoned mansion house.
-In Restábal, as well as the blasoned houses, there is a wonderful construction considered to have been an old fish market, La Lonja.
-Located on the ancient Royal Road from Granada to Motríl, just a stone’s throw from Casa Tagomago, it occupies the site of what was possibly the village fountain and washhouse, later used by the fishermen for selling their wares on their way to Granada.
+Many of these monuments are almost lost deep in the countryside, making for a very pleasant journey of discovery to reach them.
+All the eighteen Lecrín Valley villages have an interesting landmark, be it an old wash house such as the one in Melegís, a mill, Molino Las Laerillas, a tower, a bridge or a mansion house.
+In Restábal, as well as the houses with coats of arms, there’s a wonderful construction, La Lonja, considered to have been an old fish market.
+Located on the ancient Royal Road from Granada to Motríl, just a stone’s throw from Casa Tagomago, it occupies the site of what was possibly the village fountain and wash house, later used by the fishermen for selling their wares on their way to Granada.

 Just below the village of Nigüelas you will find this huge geological fault.
 It is an enormous section of terrain, rich in marble, with an unusual light colour.
 It was formed through tension in the earth’s crust that broke up and moved the rocky blocks that form the fault.
 This extract is from Andalucia.org